-Target metric How we measure Achieve and sustain Assurance: None Boundary: Full-time and part-time employees pay equity for our Exclusions: None global professional Baseline: None population by Restatement from prior vear(s): None maintaining a Following professional quidance from a designated third-party, this metric measures the pay equity index by gender and all races comprehensive based on the actual and predicted pays of our employees in select geographies as noted herein.
-Predicted pay is calculated based on global pay equity a multiple linear regression model which predicts an employee's base pay using factors that are business relevant and aligned with review process our compensation philosophy.
+How we measure Achieve and sustain pay equity for our global professional population by maintaining a comprehensive global pay equity review process Assurance: None Boundary: Full-time and part-time employees Exclusions: None Baseline: None Restatement from prior year(s): None Following professional guidance from a designated third-party, this metric measures the pay equity index by gender and all races2 based on the actual and predicted pays of our employees in select geographies as noted herein.
+Predicted pay is calculated based on a multiple linear regression model which predicts an employee's base pay using factors that are business relevant and aligned with our compensation philosophy.
 The pay equity analysis is based on base compensation after controlling for legitimate drivers of pay, such as job level, geographic location and performance ratings, and intends to capture progress related to implementing a comprehensive review process to support pay equity.
 Countries with less than five headcount are not deemed material and excluded from the calculation.
 72 countries were included in 2021 and 2022 analyses.
 71 countries were included in the 2023 analysis, representing more than 99% of salaried population in each year.
-Assurance, boundary, exclusions, baseline and restatements are not applicable for this metric.
-This metric is measured through Extend the principles qualitative information from various initiatives.
-This metric tracks our progress in verifying that we have extended the principles of our Supplier Code of PepsiCo's Global Supplier Code of Conduct to all of our franchisees and JVs.
-See ESG Topics A-Z: Human rights for more of Conduct to all of details. our franchisees and joint ventures by 2025 Assurance, boundary, exclusions, baseline and restatements are not applicable for this metric.
-This metric may capture both Promote fair and gualitative and guantitative information that reflects PepsiCo's progress in addressing its salient human rights issues.
-This safe working information may include: conditions by advancing respect Recent policy, position statement, and training developments; Progress of PepsiCo's Due Diligence Programs (i.e., Global Human Rights Due Diligence Program, Global Labor Human Rights for human rights Assessment Program, Sustainable Farming Program) in identifying these issues across PepsiCo's supply chain: Recent engagements with external stakeholders to inform our approach and initiatives or resolve identified issues; Recent participation in multi-stakeholder forums or industry initiatives to drive collaborative action on systemic human rights challenges: Progress of PepsiCo's grievance mechanisms (i.e., Speak Up Hotline, Agricultural Grievance Mechanism);
+Extend the principles of our Supplier Code of Conduct to all of our franchisees and joint ventures by 2025 Assurance, boundary, exclusions, baseline and restatements are not applicable for this metric.
+This metric is measured through qualitative information from various initiatives.
+This metric tracks our progress in verifying that we have extended the principles of PepsiCo's Global Supplier Code of Conduct to all of our franchisees and JVs.
+See ESG Topics A-Z: Human rights for more details.
+Promote fair and safe working conditions by advancing respect for human rights Assurance, boundary, exclusions, baseline and restatements are not applicable for this metric.
+This metric may capture both qualitative and quantitative information that reflects PepsiCo's progress in addressing its salient human rights issues.
+This information may include: - Recent policy, position statement, and training developments; - Progress of PepsiCo's Due Diligence Programs (i.e., Global Human Rights Due Diligence Program, Global Labor Human Rights Assessment Program, Sustainable Farming Program) in identifying these issues across PepsiCo's supply chain; - Recent engagements with external stakeholders to inform our approach and initiatives or resolve identified issues; - Recent participation in multi-stakeholder forums or industry initiatives to drive collaborative action on systemic human rights challenges: - Progress of PepsiCo's grievance mechanisms (i.e., Speak Up Hotline, Agricultural Grievance Mechanism); - · Progress of ongoing initiatives to address each salient issue 2 In this instance, "all races" is defined as Asian, Black, Hispanic and White How we measure Continue to strive for an injury-free work environment Assurance: Third-party limited assurance provided since 2015 Boundary: Full-time, part-time and seasonal employees and dependent contractors Exclusions: